axelarnetwork/axelarate-community/README.md

   -> wait for verification to be confirmed (~10 Axelar blocks)
   ```

   Here, amount should be specific in Satoshi.
-(For instance, 0.0001BTC = 10000)
+(For instance, 0.0001BTC = 10000 Satoshi)
   e.g.,

   ```
   axelarcli tx ethereum verify-erc20-deposit 0x01b00d7ed8f66d558e749daf377ca30ed45f747bbf64f2fd268a6d1ea84f916a 10000  0x5CFEcE3b659e657E02e31d864ef0adE028a42a8E --from validator -y -b block
-  -> wait for verification to be confirmed (~10 Axelar blocks)
+  -> wait for verification to be confirmed (~10 Axelar blocks, 1 minute)
   ```

 4. Trigger signing of all pending transfers to Bitcoin

   ```
-  axelarcli tx bitcoin sign-pending-transfers {tx fee} --from validator -b block -y -> wait for sign protocol to complete (~10 Axelar blocks)
+  axelarcli tx bitcoin sign-pending-transfers {tx fee} --from validator -b block -y -> wait for sign protocol to complete (~10 Axelar blocks, 1 minute)
   ```

  e.g.,